-The most common offender to a11y in Angular apps that I have seen are how click events are used.
-With Angular’s template binding syntax its very easy to create click events on practically anything we want.
+The most common offender to a11y in Angular apps that I have seen is how click events are used.
+With Angular’s template binding syntax, it’s straightforward to create click events on practically anything we want.

 <!-- Incorrect --> <div (click)="save()" class="btn"> Save </div> <!-- Correct --> <button (click)="save()" class="btn"> Save </button>

 To keep our application accessible we want to always use the

 (click) events.
 This helps in a few different ways.
 First buttons are easily focusable.
 Using just the keyboard, we can tab to a button element, assisting users with any motor disabilities.
 Using a button as well by default provides a focus style that outlines the button currently focused.
 This functionality allows it easy to navigate and tab the active button.

 Links (anchor tags) in Angular follow similar rules to buttons when it comes to a11y.
 With links, we want to ensure we don’t remove focus styles.
 This allows navigation easy to use with keyboards.

 Links should not be used for button click events.
 If you need a button to look like a link, then style it with CSS.
 Links should primarily be used for linking between navigation views.

 <!-- Incorrect --> <div (click)="navigateToAbout()" class="btn"> About </div> <!-- Correct --> <a routerLink="about" class="btn"> About </a>